 Normally, this spot appears at the middle or bottom (when you scroll down the list of videos) and at the bottom (multiple times) and Next-To-Video on websites that don’t have a mobile version.

-Set your spot apart from the other ones and be certain of your targeting before betting high.
+Set your spot apart from all others and be sure of your targeting before going all in!

 300×100 and 305×99

-It’s also a staple of almost all websites, normally found on top of the page.
+It’s a staple of almost all websites, and it’s normally found on top of the page.

 The spot is the same, although the pixels may vary between 300×100 and 305×99.